psychonautweb/psychonautweb/README.md

 ### Hi there 👋
-- 🌱 I’m currently on a road to conquer html, css & JS.
+- 🌱 I’m currently on a road to conquer JavaScript language.
-- 🔭 My main long-term goal is to level up my front-end skills.
+- 🔭 My main long-term goal is to master React and NodeJS.

 <!--
 **psychonautweb/psychonautweb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.